Doruo/Doruo/README.md

 - 👋 Hi, I’m @Doruo
 - 👀 I’m interested in gaming and music.
-- 🌱 I’m currently learning computer science at University of Montpellier.
+- 🌱 I’m currently studying computer science at University of Montpellier.
 - 📫 You can reach me by my mail: marc.antonio.haye.pro@gmail.com.

 <!---